-Write down the angle value given on the protractor by the shadow of the thread and the time the measurement was taken.
-In the Shadows program, calculate the azimuth of the Sun for that instant.
+Write down the angle value (L) given on the protractor by the shadow of the thread and the time the measurement was taken.
+When the Sun is exactly facing the wall, you should obtain a value close to 0°.
+If you use a classical protractor, subtract 90° from your observation.

+In the Ephemeris calculated by Shadows, calculate the azimuth (A) of the Sun for that instant.

 The wall declination (D) is obtained by subtracting the angle (L) read on the protractor from the azimuth of the Sun (A);